-Suzanne Shatila, MSW, brings vast experience to her role as a Program Director for Saint Mary's online Master of Social Work program.
-In addition to her work as a field liaison for social work students enrolled in a distance education program, she was an associate professor with University of Tennesee College of Social Work (UTCSW).
+Suzanne Shatila, MSW, LGSW brings vast experience to her role as a Program Director for Saint Mary's online Master of Social Work program.
+In addition to her work as a field liaison for social work students enrolled in a distance education program, she was an associate professor with University of Tennessee College of Social Work (UTCSW).
 Shatila has held numerous director-level positions, including working in antipoverty programs in both nonprofits and state governments.

 Shatila has held numerous director positions and managed programs such as: